These courses are limited so book soon to reserve your spot.

 Course Schedule

-(This schedule can be adjusted to two half-days and two full days as long as content is covered.
+(This is a typical schedule but it can be adjusted to two half-days and two full days as long as content is covered.
 The curriculum is based on the most recent Standards of Training published by the American Society of Clinical Hypnosis.)

 NOTE: Schedules will be adjusted depending on different courses, thus this is just a guideline for content.
 Your schedule is likely to start and end at a different time.
 (Often I start courses at 9 am Central Time Zone.)